 Verification of originality

 Reviewers should notify the Editorial Secretary of any infringement of ethical standards by the author(s) of assessed texts, including significant similarity, or partial overlapping of the content of the reviewed article with other published work with which they are familiar, or any suspicion of plagiarism.

 Responsibility for published texts

 The Editor-in-Chief is obliged to respect the current legislation concerning libel, copyright infringement, and plagiarism.
 The Editor-in-Chief also takes responsibility for deciding which of the submitted articles should be published.
-Such decisions are based on the reviews, and on the opinions issued by the subject editors and the Publishing Committee.
+Such decisions are based on the reviews, and on the opinions issued by the subject editors and the Editorial Board.
 Another factor that can influence the Editor-in-Chief's decision is the risk of infringement of copyright or other intellectual property rights, plagiarism, as well as doubt as to the text's authorship or co-authorship.